[Update: the A3 I refer to here is now available via our Resources page]

 - Act on the results, changing either the hypothesis or the system accordingly, sharing appropriately

-Instead talking abstractly about experiments (with or without the health warning), we dive straight into reframing our action ideas Lean Startup style (early 2010’s instead of early 1950’s):
+Instead talking abstractly about experiments (with or without the health warning), I now dive straight into reframing our action ideas Lean Startup style (early 2010’s instead of early 1950’s):

 We believe that <actionable change>